 Classifying Diverse Farms

 Broad descriptions of farms based on U.S. averages can mask variation among different sizes and types of farms.
-A farm classification—or typology—developed by ERS categorizes farms into more homogeneous groupings for reporting and evaluation purposes.
-The classification is based largely on annual gross cash farm income (GCFI) of the farm business, the primary occupation of the operator, and ownership of the farm.
-For more information on the changing structure and finances of the diverse types of U.S. farms, see America’s Diverse Family Farms: 2019 Edition (EIB-214, December 2019).
+A farm classification—or typology—developed by the Economic Research Service (ERS) categorizes farms into more homogeneous groupings for reporting and evaluation purposes.
+The classification is based largely on annual gross cash farm income of the farm business, the primary occupation of the operator, and ownership of the farm.

 The ERS Farm Typology

-Typology class and description.
-Farm size is measured by annual gross cash farm income (GCFI), a measure of the farm's revenue (before deducting expenses) that includes sales of crops and livestock, payments made under agricultural federal programs, and other farm-related cash income including fees from production contracts.
+Farm size is measured by annual gross cash farm income (GCFI)—a measure of the farm's revenue (before deducting expenses) that includes sales of crops and livestock, payments made under agricultural federal programs, and other farm-related cash income including fees from production contracts.

 - Small family farms (GCFI less than $350,000)